MillanWang/Limidi_Mobile/GoToMarketSteps.md

 - DATA
   - Emergency backing-store reset upon load failure
   - Getting the backing store to actually be reliable.
 Pretty questionable in the current state with occasional resets and things not actually getting persisted
-- MENU
-  - New menu selector component
-    - Colorable
-    - Based on buttons with full touch events instead of just first touch during scroll
 - GRID
   - Grid edit mode - Element info indication.
     - CC icon shown in the edit area preview